ICEA's Overarching purpose is to achieve reconciliation through mutual respect for all Australians.

 Fostering greater cross-cultural understanding

-From primary school students to young graduates, our activities provide unique opportunities for young people to form a greater understanding of Indigenous culture, gain meaningful friendships, break down cultural barriers and build their inner strength and confidence.
+From primary school students to young graduates, our activities provide unique opportunities for young people to form a greater understanding of reconciliation and Aboriginal culture, build meaningful friendships, break down cultural and social barriers and build their inner strength and confidence.

-Our programs are designed to empower participants by equipping them with the skills, knowledge, connections and resources they require to become advocates for reconciliation in Western Australia.
+Our programs are designed to empower participants by equipping them with the skills, knowledge, connections and resources they require to become allies in reconciliation in Western Australia.
 Participants also have a chance to develop experience in leadership, mentoring, activism and event coordination – all of which not only benefit those who take part, but the broader communities they belong to.